Cyclical stocks and industries: what you need to know

 Despite the initial sell-off and impact of the economic slowdown, which we can clearly see on the price chart below, shares of Tiffany & Co. quickly bounced back.

-This surprised a lot of traders, who had assumed that jewellery sales would plummet – especially given the brand’s reliance on sales in the US, which became the centre of the global pandemic.
+This surprised a lot of traders and investors, who had assumed that jewellery sales would plummet – especially given the brand’s reliance on sales in the US, which became the centre of the global pandemic.

 The market optimism was not based on sales or the prospect of Tiffany & Co. stores reopening, but rather the company’s upcoming merger with Louis Vuitton SE.
 The price per share was agreed at $135 prior to the crash, which limited the potential risk for investors – but it did also limit the growth potential once the economy started recovering.